hammadsiddiqui442/JavaScriptsProjects/README.md

 # JavaScriptsProjects
- Some projects to demonstrate Simple JavaScript
+ This repository contains 20 projects developed with HTML, CSS, and JavaScript